Being a working parent going back to school might leave you wondering if there are scholarships for parents. The answer is yes.

 After all, a military veteran scholarship foundation wants to focus on giving veterans a financial boost as opposed to awarding it to someone who never wanted to enlist.

 Scholarships help those who need financial assistance with schooling.
 Parents may be pushed to their financial limits and can’t handle much more debt.
 Or they have the ability to take time off from work and keep up with bills but don’t have enough left over to go to school.

 Everyone has a different financial situation and those who have fewer financial advantages sometimes need a boost.
-Scholarships help take some of the burden off a parent who wants to better themselves.
+Scholarships help take some of the burdens off a parent who wants to better themselves.
 Necessity doesn’t even come into play when trying to go to school and minimize the amount of debt that comes with higher education.

 The more financial aid a parent can get to return to school, the better.
 Taking out a student loan can create an undue financial burden even though there’s always the promise of improved employment afterward.
 Having less debt upon graduation gives a parent the same advantage as it does a younger student trying to get started in the world.